SAP/generator-easy-ui5/README.md

 <!-- *********************************************************************** -->
 ## Contributing

-You are welcome to contribute code to the UI5 Build and Development Tooling in order to fix bugs or to implement new features.
+You are welcome to contribute code to the Easy-UI5 generator in order to fix bugs or to implement new features.

 <!-- *********************************************************************** -->
 ## TODO

-The following aspects are not yet implemented
+The following aspects/features are not yet implemented:
 * Tests / Continuous Integration Workflow
-* Init git
+* Init git after project creation
-* Add more target platforms
+* Add more target platforms:
   * Neo env
   * SAP HANA
   * SAP NetWeaver